@revenvert

 Food & Garden

-This is so important to me as supporting local, organic farmers is a wonderful way to be as conscious as possible with cooking and also hugely beneficial to our planet.
+Before we get to the Thanksgiving table setting I want to mention the food itself.
+Supporting local, organic farmers is so important to me.
+And a wonderful way to be as conscious as possible with cooking.
 We are so fortunate to be good friends with our closest farmers, Jordan and Clark Fountain who run a beautiful farm right down the road from us here in Maine.
 They are MOFGA certified and practice regenerative agriculture.

 Listen to our podcast with Todd here!

-Part of the issues around the Holidays is how much plastic pollution and waste we create…using all natural, plant based decor is a wonderful zero waste option.
+Part of the issues around the Holidays is how much plastic pollution and waste we create.
+Using all natural, plant based decor for your Thanksgiving table setting is a wonderful, elevated and zero waste option.
 Something as simple as a sprig of Rosemary can work just as well as anything you can buy!
+And it smells great too!